Introduction to CMD

 Command | Description |

 Ping | If you want to test the network connectivity between two systems, say source and destination, then you can use the ping command.
-It sends an ICMP or Internet Control Message Protocol to the destination system and waits for the response in the form of packets. |
+It sends an ICMP or Internet Control Message Protocol to the destination system and waits for the response in packets. |

-Netstat | It displays the active TCP connections, ports on which the system is currently listening. |
+Netstat | It displays the active TCP connections and ports the system is currently listening to. |

-Ipconfig | Ipconfig is one of the most used commands.
+ipconfig | Ipconfig is one of the most used commands.
 It displays network configuration values like current TCP/IP.
-It also allows you to refresh the Domain Name System and Dynamic Host Configurations. |
+It also lets you refresh the Domain Name System and Dynamic Host Configurations. |

 PathPing | PathPing is used to determine the network issues in any router or subnets.
-If there is any packet loss in between the multiple hops between a source and the destination system, PathPing can determine and display results based on the packets returned from individual routers or subnets. |
+Suppose there is any packet loss between the multiple hops between a source and the destination system.
+In that case, PathPing can determine and display results based on the packets returned from individual routers or subnets. |

-Tracert | Tracert command traces the path of the destination system from which it receives the packets of information as a response. |
+Tracert | The Tracert command traces the path of the destination system from which it receives the packets of information as a response. |

 append | Append is similar to the Path command of MS-DOS.
 It allows you to access the files present in a different directory as if it is present in the current directory. |

-getMac | This command comes in handy if you want to know the physical address or the system’s mac address.
-It can also determine the address for the remote systems. |
+getMac | This command is handy for knowing the physical address or the system’s Mac address.
+It can also determine the address of the remote systems. |

-diskcopy | As the name suggests, it allows the programmer to copy one floppy disk’s contents into other. |
+diskcopy | As the name suggests, the programmer can copy one floppy disk’s contents into another. |

-dir | Dir indeed is the most useful command out of all.
-It let you populate all the files and subfolders that are present inside a folder. |
+dir | Dir, indeed, is the most helpful command out of all.
+It lets you populate all the files and subfolders inside a folder. |

-driverquery | It enables the administrator to display a list of installed device drivers and their properties. |
+driverquery | It lets the administrator display a list of installed device drivers and their properties. |

-tasklist | You can check all the currently running processes with a tasklist either on a local desktop or on a remote machine. |
+tasklist | You can check all the currently running processes with a tasklist on a local desktop or remote machine. |

-cipher | If there is a requirement to alter the encryption or to display the existing encryption strategy, cipher can be used. |
+cipher | If there is a requirement to alter the encryption or to display the existing encryption strategy, a cipher can be used. |

-PRN jobs | It adds, deletes and lists printer driver. |
+PRN jobs | It adds, deletes, and lists printer drivers. |

-change | It changes the remote desktop session host server settings for logons, COM port mapping and installs mode. |
+change | It changes the remote desktop session host server settings for logons, COM port mapping, and installs mode. |

 NSLookup | Nslookup displays the information which can be used to diagnose the DNS or domain name system infrastructure.
 The nslookup command will only work if you have installed the TCP/IP protocol. |